runtimeverification/plutus-core-semantics/README.md

 - Is there a reason `(error ...)` is not a value?
 It seems to make more sense within the context of the rest of the semantics.

 - resizeInteger and intToByteString: arguments say i has size s1, should it be s0?

+- `intToByteString`: Behaviour for negative integers is not specified.
+Which binary representation should we use?